eCAL SHM Layer

 Zero Copy mode (optional)#

-Zero-copy has been added in eCAL 5.10.
+Zero-copy has been added in eCAL 5.10 for subscription and in 5.12 for publishing.
 It is turned off by default.
-When turned on, old eCAL Version can still receive the data but will not use zero-copy.*
+When turned on, old eCAL Versions can still receive the data but will not use zero-copy.

 The “normal” eCAL Shared memory communication results in the payload being copied at least twice: